ahmed-mahran/test-repo/README.md

 # test-repo

-Testing and playing aroud with git
+Testing and playing around with git